adambiltcliffe/board-state/README.md

 ```

 However, this will throw when we try to take an action, because clients can no longer verify that the
-value of `prize` was set correctly based on publicly-available information:
+value of `prize` was set correctly based on publically-available information:

 ```javascript
 const { state } = MontyHall.playAction(startState, { type: 'open', door: 1 }) // throws an error